Through Severe Knee Injuries, Dwyane Wade Continues to Endure

 The sheer size of the list of former players with each of these types of injuries, as well as the high profile names on it, would shock you.

-Your author is not a doctor nor privy to Wade’s confidential medical files, just somebody with an inquisitive mind who has broken and battered several parts of his own body, many times intentionally and other times through sheer stupidity, and uses his mountains of available time in unemployment to study the human body, and in particular the knees.
-Ironic as it may sound, he himself has perfectly healthy (or at the very least asymptomatic) knees.
+Your author is not a doctor, nor is he privy to Dwyane Wade’s confidential medical files.
+He is just somebody with an inquisitive mind who has broken and battered several parts of his own body, many times intentionally and other times through sheer stupidity, and uses his mountains of available time in unemployment to study the human body, and in particular the knees (and spine).